PauseAI/ProjectBot/README.md

 This repository contains a python script running a Discord bot that fetches information from messages in forum channels and creates corresponding entries in a Notion database.
 It's designed to help with project management, allowing users to quickly transfer and track project details from Discord discussions to a structured Notion database.

+**STATUS: OFFLINE, UNMAINTAINED**.
+As of October 29th 2024, this application is no longer available online.
+We haven't been able to find a maintainer for this project.

 ## Prerequisites

 Before you begin, ensure you have the following: